Western whistler

 The western whistler (Pachycephala fuliginosa) is a species of bird in the family Pachycephalidae found in southwest Australia.
 Prior to 2015, the western whistler was considered as a subspecies of the Australian golden whistler until recognized as a separate species following molecular studies that suggested a closer relationship to the mangrove golden whistler species complex.

 Taxonomy

-The western whistler (Pachycephala fuliginosa) is closely related to the golden whistler (Pachycephala pectoralis).
-It was considered the same species until recently and is now separated due to its location and adaptations.
-The western whistler is found to be more closely related to P. fuliginosa rather than the P. pectoralis because of its location in south central Australia.
+The history of this taxon is complex.
+Western whistler (Pachycephala fuliginosa) is currently considered to occur both in southwestern and south-central Australia.
+Both these populations were originally considered to belong to the golden whistler (P. pectoralis).
+However, the southwestern population was shown to be more closely related to mangrove golden whistler (P. melanura) and was consequently recognised as a separate species (P. occidentalis).
+The south-central population was subsequently shown to be closer to the southwestern population.
+These two populations were consequently united in one taxon, with the common name 'western whistler' and the binomial name Pachycephala fuliginosa.